What is the difference between active and restorative yoga?

 • Creating sanctuary from daily pressures

-Essential props used in restorative yoga include:
+Essential props commonly used in restorative yoga sessions include:

 • Bolsters – support your spine in gentle backbends